PeterCamilleri/mysh/README.md

 The processing of input continues (looping) until it doesn't.
 This occurs when a command to stop looping is entered or the mini_readline gem signals end-of-input condition.
-The commands that do this are:
+The (internal) commands that do this are:

 * exit - exit the current mysh level.
 * quit - terminate the mysh program.

-Work-in-progress - mysh only has one level at this time so these two commands do exactly the same thing... for now!

 An end-of-input condition is signaled by the user by entering Ctrl-z (in windows) or Alt-z (in Linux/Mac).
 See the mini_readline gem (link above) for